 Palaeolandscape implication: A comparable peat sequence below the wooden Medieval church of Assendelft was dated at the 10th century AD.
 At this location the base of the sequence is more eutrophic / mesotrophic (± 390 BC – 130 AD).
 Oligotrophic peat growth started ± 360 AD and continued probably until the time when the church was built.
 The date of the uppermost sample is ± 830 AD.

-<h1>Location Site 17 (A17)
+<h1>Location: Site 17 (A17)

-Table A5.7: 14C dates of AWN excavation in Assendelverpolders site 17 (A17).
-Reference: De Jong, 1987.
+Table A5.7.
+14C dates of AWN excavation in Assendelverpolders site 17 (A17) (De Jong, 1987)